RobinDenz1/adjustedCurves/tests/testthat/_snaps/adjustedcif_S3.md

     Confounder Adjusted Cumulative Incidences
        - Cause of Interest: 1
-       - Method: Targeted Maximum Likelihood Estimation
+       - Method: Augmented Inverse Probability of Treatment Weighting: Pseudo-Values
        - Times: Event-Specific Times
        - Bootstrapping: Performed with 500 Replications
        - Approximate CI: Calculated with a Confidence level of 0.95